-- (A) These Model Rules of Representative Conduct ("rules") are applicable to the following representatives before [the Agency]: - (1) Licensed lawyers covered by the Agency Practice Act, 5 U.S.C. § 500; - (2) Licensed lawyers authorized to act as representatives by other applicable statute or agency rule; and - (3) Non-lawyers who meet the applicable qualifications prescribed in rules 204-208, infra. - (B) These rules are not applicable to the following types of individuals wishing to serve as representatives before [the Agency]: - (1) Federal agency attorneys when they appear on behalf of their agency; and - (2) Other employees of the agency when they appear on behalf of their agency. - (C) On any question not addressed by specific statute, specific agency regulation, or these rules, representation is guided so far as practicable by the ABA Model Rules of Professional Conduct.
+- (A) These Model Rules of Representative Conduct ("rules") are applicable to the following representatives before [the Agency]: - (1) Lawyers covered by the Agency Practice Act, 5 U.S.C. § 500; - (2) Lawyers authorized to act as representatives by other applicable statute or agency rule; and - (3) Non-lawyers who meet the applicable qualifications prescribed in rules 204-208, infra. - (B) These rules are not applicable to the following types of individuals wishing to serve as representatives before [the Agency]: - (1) rederal agency lawyers when they appear on behalf of their agency; and - (2) Other employees of the agency when they appear on behalf of their agency. - (C) On any question not addressed by specific statute, specific agency regulation, or these rules, representation is guided so far as practicable by the ABA Model Rules of Professional Conduct.